LeonardoFerrisi/SpikeInference/data_info.md

 # IMPORTANT

-Data is not accessible publically.
+Data is not accessible for public access.
 Please contact Leonardo.Ferrisi@utah.edu for further info.